tpgent01/readme-generator/Develop/README.md

 The user should clone the repository from GitHub and open up the project in Visual Studio Code.
 To install dependencies, run these commands:
 ```
-npm i inquirer
+npm i
 ```
 ## 🎨 Usage
-insert that here please thank you
+undefined
 ## 📛 License
-      Copyright © GPL.
+      Copyright © MIT.
 All rights reserved.

-      Licensed under the GPL license.
+      Licensed under the MIT license.
 ## ✏️ Contributors
-insert that here too please
-Contact me at email test
+undefined
 ## 📊 Tests
 Run these commands to test:
 ```
-node index.js
+node index
 ```
 ## ❓ Questions
-If you have any questions about this projects, please contact me directly at email test.
+If you have any questions about this projects, please contact me directly at tpgent01@outlook.com.
-You can view more of my projects at testest.
+You can view more of my projects at tpgent01.